-Instead of selling a property after relocating to a different area, many homeowners are transforming their former abodes into rental properties.
-Aside from the fact that it’s a great way to bring in extra income, managing a rental from a distance is not without its challenges.
+Instead of selling a house after relocating to a different city, many homeowners are transforming their former homes into rental properties.
+Although it’s a great way to bring in extra income, managing a rental from a different city is not without its challenges.

-Being an out-of-town landlord can come with a few hang-ups, for instance, it doesn’t allow you to easily respond to emergencies like you would if you lived close to your investment property.
+Being an out-of-town landlord can come with a few hang-ups.
+For instance, it doesn’t allow you to easily respond to emergencies like you would if you lived close to your rental property.

 That’s not to say you can’t successfully manage your rental from afar.
 Here are some tips to overcome the physical distance and make the process easier for yourself and your tenant.